 Although it’s commonly assumed that lactate remains in the body for a period of time, the majority of this is removed by the body’s natural processes within an hour of exercising.

-Dr. Roth explained that it is “the production of lactate and other metabolites during extreme exertion results in the burning sensation often felt in active muscles, though which exact metabolites are involved remains unclear.”
+Dr. Roth explained that it’s “the production of lactate and other metabolites during extreme exertion results in the burning sensation often felt in active muscles, though which exact metabolites are involved remains unclear.”

 Massage therapists have a large number of clients who also ask if they get sore after a massage because the massage “detoxes” their muscles from built up lactic acids released into the body.

 This is not the case.
-There are not yet any firm answers as to why clients may experience soreness when a massage is not excessive.
+There aren’t any clear answers as to why some people experience soreness after a massage, even if the pressure isn’t excessive.

 Post-massage soreness and malaise (PMSM) is often listed as a common, benign side-effect of massage and can include experiencing flu-like symptoms after receiving bodywork.

 There could be a number of reasons for mildly unpleasant side-effects from massage.
 Some people may be naturally more prone to bodywork soreness due to underlying conditions or general nervous system sensitivity.